laplace-demon-ai/demon-dextral-horn/README.md

 **Demon Dextral Horn** is a Laravel package for **API prefetching**.
 It **predicts** and **caches** upcoming **API requests** based on configurable rules, so responses are instantly available when users need them.

+> Laplace's Demon: the hypothetical entity that, with perfect knowledge of the present, could predict all future events based on causal determinism.

 ## Table of Contents

 - [Requirements](#requirements)